-Growing elderberry trees is surprisingly easy.
-Elderberries and elderflowers make delicious foods and beverages, plus research shows they’re a helpful immune-boosting medicine to fight colds, flus, and inflammation.
+Growing elderberries is surprisingly easy.
+Elderberries and elderflowers make delicious foods and beverages, plus research shows the berries contain helpful immune-boosting anti-viral compounds.
 Here’s a complete guide to growing and harvesting your own elderberries and elderflowers!

-Elderberry, aka Sambucus, is a small, deciduous tree that grows in virtually every temperate region on earth.
+Elderberry, aka Sambucus, is a small, deciduous tree/shrub that grows in virtually every temperate region on earth.
 There are dozens of different species of Sambucus around the world.
-Some species feature red berries, some blue, some black/purple.
+Depending on the species, elderberries may be red, blue, or black/purple.

-Sambucus nigra plants feature dark purple-black berries, and are generally considered to produce the best tasting fruit of all the elderberry species.
-They also have the highest concentrations of health-boosting compounds such as anthocyanin (which gives the berries their purple/black color).
+Sambucus canadensis plants feature dark purple-black berries and produce excellent quality fruit.
+They also have extraordinarily high concentrations of health-boosting compounds such as anthocyanin (which gives the berries their purple/black color).

-We grow Sambucus nigra varieties, and recommend you do as well.
-For easier reading, we’ll simply refer to Sambucus nigra as “elderberries” for the remainder of this article.
+For easier reading, we’ll simply refer to Sambucus canadensis as “elderberries” for the remainder of this article.

 Where does the name elderberry come from?